Cookie Run: OvenBreak

 A very strange image of what appears to be a rough sketch of an undefined Cookie that was burnt towards the top.
 The image of it was located in the cutscene folder for the Cheescake Manor Mystery event, presumably used as a test for the character dialogue.

-In the Cheesecake Manor Mystery event, every Cookie who had a speaking role had a "detected" sprite created for them.
+In the Cheesecake Manor Mystery's detective event, every suspected Cookies who had a speaking role had a "detected" sprite created for them.
 Only "GingerBright" (Rougefort Cookie disguised as her) used her detected sprite.

-There would later be another detective event from February to March of 2020, which also had detected sprites created for them, and none of them were used.
+There would later be another detective event from Happy Healthy Hamlet update, which also had detected sprites created for them, but none of them were used!

 Placeholder Cookie Sprites